posmocoop/bike-index/photo_upload/README.md

 ## User Story
 ## Before using the Photo Upload Tool (PUT)
 User chooses a route of the "Velovorzugsroutennetz" (e.g. Wollishofen–Tiefenbrunnen, 7.7km) on the expert view (wrench icon) on index.velobserver.ch.
-He rodes along this route by taking photos.
+S/He rodes along this route by taking photos.

-Minimum: 6 photos per km (more is always possible) Single Photo size between 3-4 MB.
+Minimum: 6 photos per km (more is always possible)
+Single Photo size between 3-4 MB.
 EXIF data: timestamp, lat,lon of the photo

 ## Using the Photo Upload Tool (PUT): Upload images
 In the expert view, the user can upload one or more photos per route.